-Appraisal and data collection procedures are maintained in the Business Personal Property Appraisal Manual and are supplemented with work memorandums as needed.
+Appraisal and data collection procedures are maintained in the Business Personal Property Manual and are supplemented with work memorandums as needed.
 Procedures are reviewed and revised to meet the changing requirements of field data collection.
-While a physical recheck of every business is not done annually due to time and taxpayer availability restrictions, business personal property appraisers reappraise all businesses each year through various discovery means and resources.
+While a physical recheck of every business is not done annually due to time and taxpayer availability restrictions, business personal property appraisers reappraise all businesses according to the reappraisal cycle through various discovery means and resources.
 Also, since business owners are required to render annually, appraisal staff rely on this data as well.
+Due to the fact that businesses open and close as a result